The DoD Disability Process

 • All medical records that document important evidence about your conditions

-To understand what evidence the VA needs in order to properly rate your conditions, Find Your Conditions on our site.
-You can then ensure that this information is included somewhere in the evidence that is submitted.
+To understand what evidence is needed to properly rate your conditions, Find Your Conditions on our site.
+You can then ensure that this information is included in the evidence that is submitted.

 For example, if you have a wrist injury, you’ll find on our site that most wrist conditions are rated on limited motion.
-It is vital, then, that the C&P Exam physician clearly records your exact range of motion measurements for your wrist.
+It is vital, then, that the physician in your exam clearly records your exact range of motion measurements for your wrist.
 It is not enough for them to say that the wrist’s motion is limited.
-The VA must have the measurements in order to rate the condition.
+The exact measurements must be taken in order to rate the condition.

 Be proactive to ensure that your DoD Disability Process goes smoothly.